Skip to main content

 • A Hugging Face account and an access token with read permission.

-• A Hugging Face repository (private or public) containing all required files for the model, including weights in safetensors format.
+• A Hugging Face repository (private or public) containing all required files for the model, including weights in Safetensors format.

 Deploy a model

-Important Notes
+Important notes

 Readiness level